motilals/fabzero/design.md

 ![Vpanel for SRM20](img/vpanel.jpg)

-- 1. Fix PCB to be milled down on a perfectly flat sacrificial bed, using a double sided tape, make sure the PCB is perfectly leveled
+- 1. Fix PCB to be milled down on a perfectly flat sacrificial bed, using a double sided tape, make sure the PCB is perfectly leveled.

 - 2. First set Zero Point, the point on the pcb where the mill head should start operation
 - 3. For setting XY axis  zero, move the mill head using the control buttons (+x, _x and _y, +y) then press **XY button** under **Set origin point**.